Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Acknowledgements

 \section{Acknowledgements}

-This research has been supported by grants 316258, 346934, 332510 from the Academy of Finland; grant 351849 from the Academy of Finland under the frame of ERA PerMed ("Pattern-Cog"); Sigrid Juselius Foundation; the Jane and Aatos Erkko Foundation; grant 65221647 from Pohjois-Savon Rahasto; and the Doctoral Program in Molecular Medicine (DPMM) from the University of Eastern Finland.
+This research has been supported by grants 316258, 346934, 332510, 358944 (Flagship of Advanced Mathematics for Sensing Imaging and Modelling) from the Research Council of Finland; grant 351849 from the Research Council of Finland under the frame of ERA PerMed ("Pattern-Cog"); Sigrid Juselius Foundation; the Jane and Aatos Erkko Foundation; grant 220104 from Jenny ja Antti Wihurin; grant 65221647 from Pohjois-Savon Rahasto; and the Doctoral Program in Molecular Medicine (DPMM) from the University of Eastern Finland.
 The computational analyzes were performed on servers provided by UEF Bioinformatics Center, University of Eastern Finland, Finland.
 Data collection and sharing for this project were funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and DOD ADNI (Department of Defense award number W81XWH-12-2-0012).
 ADNI is funded by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, and through generous contributions from the following: AbbVie, Alzheimer's Association; Alzheimer's Drug Discovery Foundation; Araclon Biotech; BioClinica, Inc.; Biogen; Bristol-Myers Squibb Company; CereSpir, Inc.; Cogstate; Eisai Inc.; Elan Pharmaceuticals, Inc.; Eli Lilly and Company; EuroImmun; F. Hoffmann-La Roche Ltd and its affiliated company Genentech, Inc.; Fujirebio; GE Healthcare; IXICO Ltd.; Janssen Alzheimer Immunotherapy Research \& Development, LLC.; Johnson \& Johnson Pharmaceutical Research \& Development LLC.; Lumosity; Lundbeck; Merck \& Co., Inc.; Meso Scale Diagnostics, LLC.; NeuroRx Research; Neurotrack Technologies; Novartis Pharmaceuticals Corporation; Pfizer Inc.; Piramal Imaging; Servier; Takeda Pharmaceutical Company; and Transition Therapeutics.
 The Canadian Institutes of Health Research is providing funds to support ADNI clinical sites in Canada.
 Private sector contributions are facilitated by the Foundation for the National Institutes of Health (www.fnih.org).
 The grantee organization is the Northern California Institute for Research and Education, and the study is coordinated by the Alzheimer's Therapeutic Research Institute at the University of Southern California.
 ADNI data are disseminated by the Laboratory for Neuro Imaging at the University of Southern California.
 This work made use of the TADPOLE data sets \url{https://tadpole.grand-challenge.org} constructed by the EuroPOND consortium \url{http://europond.eu} funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 666992.